-Drift is thrilled to introduce you to our new series, "Price Action Concepts 101".
+Drift is thrilled to introduce you to a new series, "Price Action Concepts 101".
 This series aims to equip aspiring price action traders with the latest concepts, allowing traders to start implementing these strategies on Drift.
-To kick off the series, we will delve into the world of Fair Value Gaps (FVGs), a widely-used concept in price action trading.
+To kick off the series, let's delve into the world of Fair Value Gaps (FVGs), a widely-used concept in price action trading.

 Lesson 1: Fair Value Gap (FVG)